Step 4 – Catching the Ox

 When Zen masters advise us to shun meat and fish eating as a part of our compliance with the first precept, we should at least be as smart as a bomb, a dog, or a dull rock.

 Being a vegetarian, or better yet, a vegan, is not just a Buddhist stance.
 All Jains and many Hindu sects have long been vegetarian.
 Even Christians are slowly coming around.
 See the Christian Vegetarian Association.

-Delightful it is to see that some Christians understand that "dominion" implies "stewardship," and is not a green light to kill.
+It is about time that some Christians have finally understood that “dominion” implies “stewardship,” and is not a green light to kill.

 The fifth precept is closely related to the first because it also refers to what we ingest.
 In the fifth precept we find the Buddha’s instruction to refrain from taking substances that impair the mind such as intoxicating drinks or drugs.

 Tea is the traditional drink of Zen, but caffeine can disrupt meditation for people who are sensitive to it.
 We can find a source of tea that has either been de-caffeinated or better yet, one that is without caffeine from the beginning, like Roibos (red tea from South Africa).

 If we drink caffeinated coffee, we can gradually change to decaf and after awhile, drop the coffee and focus on tea, soy, almond, or rice-based milk, fruit juices, and water.
 We can break our soft drink habit if we have one.
 If we drink beer, we can switch to a non-alcoholic beer and then gradually cut it out as well so that we can live simply with water, tea, and other non-dairy drinks.